To the Members,

 No amount is proposed to be transferred to the General Reserve.

 There has been no material change in the nature of the business of the subsidiaries.

 EXTRACT OF ANNUAL RETURN

-NUMBER OF MEETINGS of the BOARD
+NUMBER OF MEETINGS OF THE BOARD

 NOMINATION AND REMUNERATION POLICY

-The Board has upon recommendation of the Nomination and Remuneration Committee framed a Nomination and Remuneration Policy (NRC Policy).
+The Board has upon recommendation of the Nomination and Remuneration Committee, framed a Nomination and Remuneration Policy ("NRC Policy").
 The salient features of NRC Policy are:

 a.
-The NRC Policy prescribes the criteria for determining qualifications, competencies, positive attributes and independence for the appointment of a Director (executive / non-executive), Key Managerial Personnel (KMP), Senior Management and other Employees.
+The NRC Policy prescribes the criteria for determining qualifications, competencies, positive attributes and independence for the appointment of a Director (executive / non-executive), Key Managerial Personnel ("KMP"), Senior Management and other Employees.

 b.
 The NRC Policy states the procedure determining the tenure of Director, KMP, Senior Management and other Employees and also for removal and retirement of them.